Guanyu0001/data_science_course3/README.md

   - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

  - `CODEBOOK.md` :
-   - The codebook for the details.
+   - The codebook for the details about data cleaning and analysis.

  - `output.txt`:
    - The output of `run_analysis.R`.